 Office of Audits

-The Office of Audit, headed by the Assistant Inspector General for Audit, is responsible for auditing grants, contracts, and cooperative agreements funded by the Foundation's programs.
+The Office of Audits, headed by the Assistant Inspector General for Audit, is responsible for auditing grants, contracts, and cooperative agreements funded by the Foundation's programs.
 We review agency operations and ensure that financial, administrative, and programmatic aspects of agency operations are conducted economically and efficiently.
 We conduct financial audits to determine whether costs claimed by awardees are allowable, reasonable, and properly allocated.
 We conduct outreach to NSF, to grantees, and to the audit and IG communities.
 To see samples of outreach material, click here.
-Request additional outreach information or schedule an outreach event via firstname.lastname@example.org.
+Request additional outreach information or schedule an outreach event via email@example.com.

 Our audits also seek to identify practices that can reasonably be modified in the future, thereby allowing funds to be used for other purposes that our customers consider more important.
 In addition, we conduct performance audits that identify problems so Foundation managers can improve operations.
 We are also responsible for the annual audit of the National Science Foundation's financial statements, which includes evaluations of internal controls and data processing systems.